marciamota/JavaScript-Exercises/Exercise003/README.md

 # Exercise 2.6
 # Exercise description
-Find how many times a given word is inside a given string without using includes, split or indexOf
+Find how many times a given word is inside a given string without using includes, split, slice or indexOf

 ## Example 1:
 Input: